Why Are My Honey Bees On The Ground?

 Bees in Front of Hive: Normal or Not?

 Every hive inspection should begin at the front door of the beehive.
 You can not understand everything about colony status from entrance observation.
-But, always take a quick peek before disturbing the hive.
+But, always take a quick peek before opening the hive.

 Dead Bees on Ground

 Anytime you go to your apiary – you may see some dead bees laying in front of the hive.
 Don’t panic.
-Some of them die every day because they have reached the end of their life cycle.
+Some of them die every day because they have reached the end of the normal honey bee life cycle.

 Inside the hive, some workers have undertaker duty.
 They grab the dead bodies and fly away with them or simply throw them out the front.
 Don’t despair if you see a few dead colony members.